 *Henry Rollins leaving small local band State Of Alert to join Black Flag in California?

-*Stories about the high-school aged Teen Idles travelling across the country to play shows in California?
+*When high-school aged Teen Idles travelled across the country to play shows in California?

 *The economics of running a label like Dischord?

-*What the local D.C. music/punk scene was like prior to Dischord and how those participants reacted to the “new kids” taking over their scene?
+*What the local D.C. music/punk scene was like prior to Dischord and how those participants reacted to the “new kids” taking over?

 *D.C. punks’ fights with other East Coast punk scenes – specifically New York?